practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Rust/README.md

 ## Criticism of Rust

-Rust may not be well suitable for programming of high-performance computer games, even though a couple of frameworks and engines exist:
+Rust may not be well suitable for programming high-performance computer games, even though a couple of frameworks and engines exist:

 **2024: Leaving Rust gamedev after 3 years**